- 1 Who we are

 Who we are

 Our website address is: https://lawmostly.com.
-The administrator of the site is Ben Amunwa, legal educator and barrister.
+The administrator of the site is Ben Amunwa, legal trainer and barrister.
 He is registered with the Information Commissioners Office (no.ZA031132) for the purposes of providing legal services.

 What personal data we collect and why we collect it